J-D-garwood/NoteTaker-expressjs/README.md

 ^

 - What did you learn?
-I learnt about generating svg files and class inheritance.
+I learnt about using expressjs to handle get, delete, and post requests for JSON data.
+I also learnt how to successfully create organise routes

 ## Installation